 Contact Us for a Free Consultation (213) 542-0979

-The prosecutors and the police would love to have you believe, it's clear the person's guilty.
-It's just a matter of us putting on our evidence and we're going to win the case.
+The prosecutors and the police would love to have you believe that it's clear the person is guilty.
+It's just a matter of us putting on our evidence, and we will win the case.

 Experience Matters

-The reason I've had success is because I have a lot of experience doing trials in murder cases and other violent crimes and it plays to my talent as an attorney and as a person and I know which cases can be won at trial and which cases cannot be won at trial.
+I've had success because I have extensive experience in trials for murder and other violent crimes.
+This experience plays to my talent as an attorney and as a person, and I know which cases can be won at trial and which cases cannot be won at trial.

-That's probably one of the first and most important things you have to decide in a murder case if you want to try to beat it is, do you have the ability to win the whole thing?
+That's probably one of the first and most important things you have to decide in a murder case if you want to try to beat it: do you have the ability to win the whole thing?
 In other words, can you justify what your client did or didn't do and show a jury that they're not guilty?
-If that's the case, obviously you take the case to trial and you fight it out.
+If that's the case, you take it to trial and fight it out.

-Another angle is, your client didn't do anything wrong.
-Maybe they have the wrong person for example.
 Under that circumstance, you're going to try to argue that they don't have the evidence to prove the murder charges against your client.
-You're going to obviously put on your own case.
-You're going to attack the prosecutor's case and you're going to do everything you can to have your client found not guilty.
+You're going to put on your case.
+You're going to attack the prosecutor's case, and you're going to do everything you can to have your client found not guilty.

 Self Defense

 Other times, you have a defense to the crime.
-In other words, if it's self-defense for example or some other complete defense and it's a justifiable homicide or justifiable actions by your client, then instead of murder it's a homicide — meaning somebody died but they didn't die under unlawful circumstances.
-A lot of times you can prove that and you have a complete defense to the crime.
+In other words, if it's self-defense, for example, or some other complete defense and it's a justifiable homicide or justifiable actions by your client, then instead of murder, it's a homicide — meaning somebody died.
+Still, they didn't die under unlawful circumstances.
+You can often prove that, and you have a complete defense of the crime.

-These are some things that need to be talked about right from the beginning of the case.
-You can't talk about these things after the fact.
+These are some things that need to be discussed right from the beginning of the case.
+You can't discuss them after the fact.

 Once that's decided, then you do the investigation.
 You set up the witnesses.
 You set up the angles to attack the prosecutor's case through an effective cross-examination.

-I'm also going to be discussing whether or not the client will be testifying in the murder trial if that makes sense.
-Sometimes we don't make that decision until we hear the prosecutor's entire case and then we decide, if you testify in the case how is that going to help us?
+I'm also going to discuss whether or not the client will testify in the murder trial if that makes sense.
+Sometimes, we don't make that decision until we hear the prosecutor's entire case, and then we decide, "If you testify, how will that help us?"

-How is it going to make a difference to the good if you go up on the stand?
-What evidence can we get from you that is going to help us defend this murder charge if you take the stand?
+How will it make a difference to the good if you go up on the stand?
+What evidence can we get from you that will help us defend this murder charge if you take the stand?

 Evaluating The Details of Your Case

-Once we evaluate that and we decide that you're evidence will be something that is going to help us, then obviously we're going to put you up on the stand.
+Once we evaluate that and decide that your evidence will be something that will help us, we're going to put you up on the stand.
 We're going to prepare you.
 You're going to be able to tell your side of the story.

-But, of course, you're going to have to be ready to be in a position where you are able to be cross-examined by the prosecutors.
-In other words, it's not just gong to be good enough for you to tell your story, you're going to be subjected to challenge.
+But, of course, you'll have to be ready to be in a position where the prosecutors can cross-examine you.
+In other words, it's not just good enough for you to tell your story; you will be challenged.
 They're going to ask you a bunch of questions.

 Menu